JDaren/subtitleConverter/README.md

 The whole project is under licensed under MIT so it can be used freely.
 Do not hesitate to contact me if this project or I can be of assistance.

-You can find the logic working online at: subtitleconverter.net (Temporarily Out of Order, sorry for the inconvenience).
+You can find the logic working online at: subtitleconverter.net

 This work was done as part of my bachelor's thesis for the Universidad Carlos III de Madrid.